 THE CRANBERRIES – BIOGRAPHY (1989-2001)

-Text and images courtesy of Zombieguide.com
+Text and images courtesy of zombieguide.com

 Niall Quinn playing for The Hitchers the night he joined The Cranberry Saw Us

 He notes, “We decided on the name that day [in September] – and contrary to what I’ve read elsewhere I came up with it.
 Actually what I came up with was the name ‘The Cranberries’ and then suggested several variations on it.
 These included ‘The Cranberry Saw Us’, ‘The Cranberry Doodles’ ‘The Crandoodles’ and several more I can’t remember.
 Without actually voting on it we discussed them and eventually settled on ‘The Cranberry Saw Us’.
-I remember favoring it over ‘The Cranberries’ – which I reckoned sounded like a band a girl would be singing with – like ‘The Darling Buds’ or ‘The Sugar Cubes’.
+I remember favouring it over ‘The Cranberries’ – which I reckoned sounded like a band a girl would be singing with – like ‘The Darling Buds’ or ‘The Sugar Cubes’.
 Maybe that’s why long after my departure they shortened it back to its source name – because it fitted perfectly a band fronted by a female.”

 Over the next few months, the novice band practiced regularly, eventually moving into the “The Whiteroom” rehearsal room of the local record company, Xeric Records.
-On September 18, 1989, The Cranberry Saw Us did their first gig at the Flag Cafe in Limerick.
+On November 18, 1989, The Cranberry Saw Us did their first concert at the Flag Cafe in Limerick.
 “It was in The Flag Cafe – a little coffee shop that used be on Broad St. in Limerick that was popular with students of the nearby art college.
 We actually performed as a five piece that day.
 We’d toyed with the idea of getting in a keyboard player and a few weeks before the gig I’d convinced a mate of mine from school to give it a go,” Niall writes.
-Although titles such as “My Granny Drowned in a Fountain” on Lourdes” are common among the major Cranberries biographies, it was crowd-pleasers like “Sixty-Niner” that stole the band’s early live gigs.
+Although titles such as “My Granny Drowned in a Fountain at Lourdes” are common among the major Cranberries biographies, it was crowd-pleasers like “Sixty-Niner” that stole the band’s early live gigs.

 The Cranberry Saw Us’s live gig experience only adds to the legendarily “quirkiness” of the band.
 Niall admits, “At this stage I was enjoying the novelty of being a frontman and wasn’t particularly concerned that my voice was at best work-a-day or that my guitar playing was simply awful.
 I think I premiered a quaint little ditty called ‘Sixty-Niner’ at that second show [at the Flag Cafe] too.
 From then on I’d usually sing it with my trousers ’round my ankles for extra dramatic effect.
 Though the trousers down stunt was in truth stolen wholesale from ‘They Do It With Mirrors’ frontman Kevin Brew… Maybe to compensate for my discomfort I experimented a bit.
 I reckoned if I’m going to feel ludicrous I may as well look ludicrous so I’d tie my hair up in pig-tails, borrow a school uniform off one of the lads girlfriends and wear that onstage.
 And why not?”

 As the end of the year approached, however, Niall was becoming concerned about the time he invested in the band.
 In his mind, he was firstly and primarily a drummer for The Hitchers.
 He wanted to be sure that his reputation would remain that way and he wouldn’t become instead “the singer for The Cranberry Saw Us.”
 Mike, Noel, and Fergal were also anxious to record a demo of their new mass of songs.
 Niall remembers, “The lads were gung ho to book a day in Xeric Studios and record a few songs.
 I was a bit hesitant if only for the simple reason that I couldn’t afford it.
 The plan was for each of us to chip in fifty quid which would be enough to get us a day.
 Truthfully they may as well have been asking me to chip in fifty million.
 I didn’t have it and had little way of raising it.
-In the end I managed to scrape £25 together and that was through calling in a lot of favors.”
+In the end I managed to scrape £25 together and that was through calling in a lot of favours.”

 Key releases of 1989: